OSGConnect/connectbook/FsurfRemote/GetAnAccount.md

-[title]: - "Get an Fsurf account"
+[title]: - "Request a Fsurf Account "
 [TOC]

-To use Fsurf from your laptop (or desktop), first you need to get an account.
-This Fsurf account is a separate account from the user account on OSG Connect.
+To use Fsurf from your laptop (or desktop), first you need to request a Fsurf account.
+This account is a separate account from the user account on OSG Connect.